neumino/neumino.github.io/movies.md

 ### Halloween Kills
-*Released on 2021-10-14, vote average 6.8*
+*Released on 2021-10-14, vote average 8.4*

 The nightmare isn&#39;t over as unstoppable killer Michael Myers escapes from Laurie Strode&#39;s trap to continue his ritual bloodbath.
-Injured and taken to the hospital, Laurie fights through the pain as she inspires residents of Haddonfield, Ill., to rise up against Myers.
+Injured and taken to the hospital, Laurie fights through the pain as she inspires the residents of Haddonfield to rise up against Myers.
 Taking matters into their own hands, the Strode women and other survivors form a vigilante mob to hunt down Michael and end his reign of terror once and for all.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/hL6R3HmQfPc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### The Last Duel
+*Released on 2021-10-13, vote average 8*

+King Charles VI declares that Knight Jean de Carrouges settle his dispute with his squire by challenging him to a duel.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/QTBSb0i09kI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>